b-ploetzeneder/MachineVisionCodeSnippets/docs/_docs/enclosingcircle.md

-The center of the circle is somewhere in the image (this has to be ensured by the user) The only points that can define the circle lie on the convex Hull The center of the circle lies on the watershed lines of the convex hull We brute-force finding a minimal circle by calculating the distances between all potential centers + points lying on the circle
+The center of the circle is somewhere in the image (this has to be ensured by the user) The only points that can define the circle lie on the convex Hull The center of the circle lies on the watershed lines of the convex hull We brute-force finding a minimal circle by calculating the distances between all potential centers + points lying on the circle.